giocode/giocode.github.io/source/about/index.markdown

 I am proficient in Scala, Java, and R and have basic working knowledge of Python and Javascript.
 I like learning different programming paradigms such as functional, logic and declarative to be able to write better programs.

-Besides learning the latest technologies, I also love sharing my knowledge to like-minded people.
+Besides learning the latest technologies, I also love sharing my knowledge and interests to like-minded people on [this blog](http://giocode.github.io/).
 So, happy reading and drop me some comments!

 You can connect with me on [LinkedIn](https://www.linkedin.com/in/rindranirina) or email me at rindra "AT" ece "DOT" ubc "DOT" ca.